pha3z/CSharp_ElegantErrors/README.md

 I named them the single letter R, because I didn't want to see "Result" or "Result&lt;T&gt;" everywhere in my code, but you can rename the classes to whatever you want.

-You will use this anytime you want to call a method that you expect to have likely failure conditions.
+Whenever you define a method that might normally fail due to some kind of undesirably situation, instead of throwing an exception, you will handle the exception internally.
+Then you will return R.Err().
+You could also return R.Err() for any failure reason.
+It doesn't have to be due to something that would have caused an exception.

+Write your method like this:

 ```csharp
 public R<YourReturnType> YourMethod(/*params*/)